AndreaLVR/CAST/README.md

 Here we measure the real-world "Time-to-Compression" trade-off.

-**Key Finding:** Contrary to the expectation that pre-processing adds latency, CAST is often **faster** than running standard compression directly on highly structured datasets.
+**Key Finding:** Contrary to the expectation that pre-processing adds latency, CAST is often **faster** than running standard compression directly on structured and semi-structured datasets.
 The entropy reduction allows the backend encoder to process the stream so efficiently that the **time saved during encoding outweighs the parsing overhead**.

 ![Rust Performance Benchmarks](paper/rust_7zip_benchmarks.png)